QMeqGR/qm-maxima/README.txt

-As described above there are three basis ket types: mkets that have a matrix representation, abstract kets that are displayed in Dirac notation, and tensor product kets.
+As described above there are three basis ket types: mkets that have a matrix representation, abstract kets that are displayed in Dirac notation, and tensor product kets (‘tpket’s).
 Each of the three kets types can be used to construct a basis set.
 Valid basis sets are simply Maxima lists whose elements are one of the three ket types.

            [b_{1}, b_{2}, b_{3}, ... ]